AntistyleTech/zine/README.md

-## AntistyleZine
+# Zine

 It is an Open Source web application, committed to providing the best share content system experience for both creators, writers and artists.

 ### Zine.Api
  - Written in PHP using Laravel Octane with Swoole
- - Caching system based on Redis / SwooleTable\
+ - Caching system based on Redis / SwooleTable
  - Backend provides low response and can withstand significant loads

 ### Zine.Web
  - SPA written using Nuxt with NuxtUI and TailwindCSS